-This year, with Christmas and Boxing Days falling midweek, some of our clients are taking the week off, taking an 11-day break.
-Yet talking to these same people it seems 11 days disconnected, cut off from the office, is a luxury they find it difficult to cope with.
+This year, with Christmas and Boxing Days falling midweek, some of our clients are taking the week off, taking a fortnight-long break.
+Yet two weeks disconnected, cut off from the office, is a luxury people find it difficult to cope with.
 They say it’s unavoidable that they’ll end up picking up emails and taking calls over their break.

 When we’re stressed, we find it hard to self regulate – so we fail to switch off

 Switching off from work – indeed from anything – that’s demanded so much of our energy and emotion is hard.
 We can’t disengage from what has been an all-encompassing, demanding work schedule and flip 100% into family life for an extended period.

 Many of us suffer from overwork, which raises our stress levels and makes it harder for us to relax and to think straight.
 We get cognitive fatigue.

 In an effort to relax, we might over-drink but this only adds to the stress on our bodies.
 The cortisol that has built up in our system from stress – over months and years – doesn’t suddenly dissipate with a few mulled wines.
 In fact, over-drinking can lead us to feel even more drained cognitively, emotionally and physically.
 We become fatigued until our mind feels scattered – we can’t make rational decisions.
 Consequently, we find it hard to self regulate, to have self discipline.
 We get an urge to scratch the email-itch and before we know it, we’ve opened our minds back up to work.

 Over-work can eventually lead to burnout